lupyuen/lupyuen.github.io/src/flash.md

     caused by: Invalid argument
     ```

     It probably means that the baud rate is too high.
-Try a lower baud rate...
+Try a lower baud rate like 115.2 kbps...

     ```bash
     cargo run flash sdk_app_helloworld.bin --port /dev/tty.usbserial-1420 --initial-baud-rate 115200 --baud-rate 115200